enkidevs/curriculum/docker/fundamentals/storage/docker-tmpfs.md

 If we are running Docker on Linux, besides bind-mounts and volumes, we can use a third type of storage mechanism called a *tmpfs* mount.

-As opposed to volumes and bind mounts, a *tmpfs* mount is temporary, and only persisted in the host memory.
+As opposed to volumes and bind mounts, a *tmpfs* mount is temporary, and is only persisted in the host memory.
 When the container stops, the tmpfs mount is removed, and files written there won’t be persisted.

 This makes *tmpfs* mounts suitable for non-persistent state data and will also increase the container’s performance since it will not write into the container’s writable layer.

-Another reason to use *tmpfs* mounts is for security reasons if we don't want sensitive data to leak into the host or onto the container writable layer.
+Another reason to use *tmpfs* mounts is for security reasons: if we don't want sensitive data to leak into the host or onto the container's writable layer.

 Due to their temporary lifespan, *tmpfs* mounts cannot be shared among containers.